 Prefabricated tents and canopies with pliable material overhead can be put up without a building permit.
 A building permit must be obtained before constructing a custom-built shelter with a roof and/or sides more than 48 inches high.

 A tent permit and inspection are required to confirm the safety and stability of heated tents and all tents larger than 400 square feet.

-Outdoor space enclosed by three or more walls and a roof will be subject to public health requirements for indoor dining, including the 50 percent occupancy restriction.
+Outdoor space enclosed by three or more walls and a roof are subject to public health requirements for indoor dining.

 Heaters powered by electricity, propane, or natural gas are authorized in outdoor dining areas only if they are manufactured for outdoor use, installed safely, and at least three (electric) or five (propane, natural gas) feet from combustible materials.
 New electrical connections will require an electrical permit.

 The Fire Code allows heating under tents via forced air ducts.
 A tent permit and inspection are required.

 Fire pits and other fires produced by burning solid fuels are prohibited entirely in the right of way.
 They cannot be used near or under tents or other shelters.
 Such fires may be permissible on private property only if they are in safe, approved containers at least 15 feet from any type of structure.
 Kerosene fires are prohibited in all outdoor dining areas.

 Keeping Philadelphians safe while dining outside

 Winterized outdoor dining spaces must continue to follow existing social distancing and public safety measures, as outlined in guidance by the Department of Public Health for restaurants.
 This includes, but is not limited to:

 - Spacing tables, and the backs of all chairs (when seated), a minimum of six feet apart.